-We’re delighted to announce that Unknown Architects will lead a first year master design studio within the chair Interiors, Buildings and Cities at the Technical University in Delft.
+We’re delighted to announce that Unknown Architects was selected in an open call for young practices from Holland and Belgium to lead a first year master design studio within the chair Interiors Buildings Cities at the Technical University in Delft.
 It is one of the four studios derived from the common theme of The House in the City, which is further contextualised through the annual theme of the Festive City.
 The subject of our studio is the Coffee House or Koffiehuis.
 The studio will dive into the nature of the coffee house of our time, while drawing from its history as an open place for discussion that maximises the interaction between customers, forging a creative and convivial environment.Read more

 In collaboration with Suzana Milinovic and Rufus van den Ban (Studio Positif) and João Prates Ruivo (FORA), Keimpke Zigterman has been teaching at the architectural summer school Hello Wood in Hungary.